Casino Dealers Website

 Picture

-Like many of my peers, we learned supervision mostly by trial and error.
-I hope to create this resource for newly promoted dealers to help them succeed in their new roles as dual-rate and full time table game supervisors.
-This should also serve those who train dual-rate dealers in a live casino setting.
-It may make your job a little easier.
+Like many of my peers, I learned supervision largely through trial and error.
+This resource is designed to help newly promoted dealers succeed in their roles as dual-rate and full-time table games supervisors.
+It’s also intended for those responsible for training dual-rate dealers in a live casino environment—hopefully making your job a little easier.

-Many thanks to over 30 active and retired casino supervisors, pit, shift and table games managers for their advice in constructing this project coordinated by my good friend Dale Yeazel.
+Finally, I’d like to thank over 30 active and retired supervisors, pit managers, shift managers, and table games managers who contributed their insight to this project—coordinated by my good friend, Dale Yeazel.
 May he rest in peace.

 Scott Cameron